composablehorizons/compose-icons/icons-bootstrap-fill-android/README.md

-# Bootstrap fill icons for Android
+# Bootstrap Fill icons for Android

-An Android icon library with all available Bootstrap fill icons as XML drawables.
+An Android icon library with all available Bootstrap Fill icons as XML drawables.

 ## Installation